-Once the scientist receives the sample in the lab, extraction and isolation of genetic material from the rest is done.
+Once the scientist receives the sample in the lab, extraction, and isolation of genetic material from the test are done.

 In the PCR step, a PCR machine called a thermal cycle, special chemicals, and enzymes are used.
 The amount of the targeted genetic material in the tube is increased by each heating and cooling cycle.
 Millions of a small portion of the SARS-CoV-2 virus's genetic material will be seen in the tube after many cycles.
 In case the SARS-CoV-2 is detected in the sample, fluorescent light is produced by one of the chemicals in the tube.
 The PCR machine can identify this signal when it's amplified enough.
 Scientists use special software for interpreting the signal as a positive test result.

 If the test reveals a positive result, it means that you have been infected with SARS-CoV-2.
 If you are not displaying any symptoms, this is known as an asymptomatic infection.
 If you have already developed symptoms, the infection is called COVID-19.
 The majority of the people who have been infected with the virus will have mild sickness and may recover without medical attention at home.
 If your symptoms refuse to subside and keep getting worse, you need to consult your healthcare provider.
 If the results from the test turn out to be negative, it means that by the time your sample was collected, you did not have SARS-CoV-2 infection.
 A patient may also have COVID-19, but the test may not detect the virus.